sam-maverick/enhanced-messageme/README.md

 # 8. Preparing the tools for the EAS build for iOS

-You will need a MacOS computer to compile the app for iOS.
+**NOTE: You will need a MacOS computer to compile the app for iOS.**

 According to this [guide](https://docs.expo.dev/build-reference/local-builds/), you first need to install fastlane: